 Perfection in Design: Why It’s a Bad Idea

-If you are a designer or a web-developer then you probably should know that trying to make your project perfect can extend the time needed to complete the project-even several times.
-There’s always that one last element you want to quickly improve because there’s something annoying about it.
-But unfortunately the truth is that – Perfection is an equal fascism.
+If you are a designer or a developer, you’d probably know that trying to make your project perfect can extend the time needed to complete the project-even several times.
+There’s always that one last element you want to improve quickly before sending it.
+But in my opinion Perfection is equal to fascism.

 That’s a bold statement, I know.
 But look around you.
-Is there at least one flawed item in your house or garage?
+Is there at least one defective item in your house or garage?

 Your car?
-You need to refuel it every x number of miles and once in a while it breaks down-not perfect.
+You need to refuel it and once in a while, it breaks down-not perfect.
 Your computer?
-It consumes too much electricity, breaks down and crashes, and the hard drive ALWAYS dies two minutes before you can managed to back up your data-not perfect.
+Breaks down, and crashes, and the hard drive dies before you can manage to back up your data-not perfect.
 Bread?
 It goes stale too soon-not perfect.
 Glasses?
-Glass are vulnerable-far from perfect.
+Glass is vulnerable-far from perfect.
 So what’s the conclusion?

-Therefore while working on your own projects, always takes other’s failures as reference - be creative, but don’t try to be perfect.
+Therefore while working on your projects, always takes other’s failures as a reference – be creative, but don’t try to be perfect.